S4DIB/S4DIB/README.md

 # 💫 About Me:
-I love creating, learning, and collaborating on AI + web projects.
+I love creating, learning, and collaborating on AI + web projects

 ## 🌐 Socials: